 - Use limit orders to get into positions and use them when getting out of most of your profitable trades.

-- When placing a stop loss, use a market order
+- When placing a stop loss, use a market order.

 - Avoid trading for several minutes around major news announcements.
 Wait for price to stabilize or a trend, or pattern to appear/

 How to Avoid Slippage Final Thoughts